Framewrk’s MVP Launch

 Framewrk’s one-size-fits-all approach turned off experienced founders

-Through our own user interviews and a bevy of informal user research we were provided, we discovered that the business organization tools gave users the impression that Framewrk was meant for very early-stage founders only.
-This was tanking user retention.
+Through our own user interviews and a bevy of informal user research we were provided, we discovered that 45% of users believed that Framewrk was meant for very early-stage founders only.
+Framewrk was pushing the whole suite of business organizational tools to all users, regardless of business maturity, leading to this impression.
+The research pointed to this negatively impacting user retention at launch; Framewrk was capturing net engagement metrics, so they were going to see deceptively-low feature engagement as well.

 Lack of transparency made users wary of demographic questions